 Close connections with Whanganui make the redevelopment of the Sarjeant Gallery an extra special project for architects, Roy Wilson and Ralph Roberts from Warren and Mahoney Architects.
-Both will deliver a free presentation to the community about the redevelopment, accompanied by specialist engineer, Philip Yong, an expert in base isolation, on Friday 11 November at 6pm in the Alexander Heritage and Research Library.
+Both will deliver a free presentation to the community about the redevelopment, accompanied by specialist engineer, Philip Yong, on Friday 11 November at 6pm in the Alexander Heritage and Research Library.

 Mr Wilson’s daughters attended Whanganui Collegiate and Mr Roberts grew up here, attending Wanganui Boys’ College, now Whanganui City College.
 He and his wife Julia have family living in the city and its surrounds.